 What is a Transition to Retirement pension?

 A transition to retirement pension is an income stream that you have chosen to commence using all or some of your superannuation accumulation account balance.
-You are able to do this even if you are still working, provided you have reached your superannuation preservation age:

 |Date of Birth||Preservation Age|